 JECC Planners Course is an "in-house" course designed to ensure JECC personnel have a common baseline of joint planning knowledge as they transition into their joint operational billets and conduct follow-on individual and collective training.
 The course is required training for new JECC personnel and is the foundational training requirement for personnel deploy-ability.

-JECC personnel are trained as members of a joint planning group to apply operational art, operational design and the joint planning process (JPP) in order to create a joint task force-level operation order with annex A.
+JECC personnel are trained as members of a joint planning group to apply operational art, operational design, and the joint planning process (JPP) in order to create a joint task force level operations order (OPORD) with Annex A.

-JECC PC provides training grounded in joint doctrine.
-Its curriculum is organized around the seven steps of the JPP and provides an overview of JTF operations and organization, an understanding of how strategic guidance shapes JTF planning, creating an operational approach, a practical experience of joint planning at the operational level and an appreciation of incorporating all national power elements in accomplishing a mission.
+JECC PC provides training grounded in current joint doctrine.
+The curriculum is organized around the seven steps of the JPP and operational design.
+It also provides an overview of JTF organization, an understanding of how strategic guidance shapes JTF planning, Commander's Communication Synchronization, and an appreciation of incorporating all elements of national power.

-The course emphasizes working within a joint task force, interorganizational coordination and understanding communication synchronization through a Commander's Communication Strategy.
-The emphasis on these topics requires participants to break from their "military-only" paradigm and be inclusive of the non-DOD contributions to mission accomplishment.
+The course emphasizes working within a Joint Planning Group, interagency and multinational coordination, writing orders, and briefing senior leaders.
+The emphasis on these topics requires participants to break from their tactical level experiences and be inclusive of the non-DOD contributions to mission accomplishment.

 JECC PC is offered quarterly and consists of 10 training days (8:00 a.m. to 6 p.m.) spanning a two-week period.
-The first five days focus on operational design methodology and JPP steps 1 & 2: Planning Initiation and Mission Analysis.
-The second week covers JPP steps 3-7: Course of Action Development, COA Analysis and Wargaming, COA Comparison, COA Approval, and Plan and Order Development.
-Over two-thirds of the course is spent applying operational art, operational design and the JPP to a practical exercise based on a foreign humanitarian-assistance scenario.
+The first five days focus on conceptual planning: operational design methodology and JPP steps 1 & 2.
+The second week focuses on detailed planning: incorporating conceptual products into JPP steps 3-7.
+At the end of the course, students are required to provide a complete OPORD with Annex A and provide a course of action decision brief to a senior JECC leader.
+The entire course is driven by a notional foreign humanitarian assistance scenario.

 Although JECC PC is primarily designed as an internal training course for JECC personnel, students from other commands and interagency partners are welcome to attend on a "space-available" basis via a standby list.
 As it gets closer to the execution of each course, we give any remaining seats not filled by JECC personnel to people on the standby list (we contact "standbys" three weeks out).
 There is no cost to attend JECC PC as a guest; however, your parent command is responsible for any associated travel, per diem and lodging costs.
 All classroom materials are provided by JECC.